molefrog/wouter/README.md

 ### Matching Dynamic Segments

-Just like in React Router you can make dynamic matches either with `Route` component or `useRoute` hook.
+Just like in React Router, you can make dynamic matches either with `Route` component or `useRoute` hook.
 `useRoute` returns a second parameter which is a hash of all dynamic segments matched.
 Similarily, the `Route` component passes these parameters down to its children via a function prop.